 We market our products to distributors and end-users throughout the world.
 Sales to international distributors are generally made on open credit terms and letters of credit.
 Management performs ongoing credit evaluations of our customers and maintains an allowance for potential credit losses.
 Historically, we have not experienced any significant losses related to individual customers or a group of customers in any particular geographic area.
-For the three months ended March 28, 2020, one customer accounted for over 10% of total revenues, representing 13%.
-For the three months ended March 30, 2019, no single customer accounted for more than 10% of total revenues.
-As of March 28, 2020, one customer accounted for over 10% of our accounts receivable, representing 17%.
-As of December 28, 2019, one customer accounted for more than 10% of our accounts for more than 10% of our accounts account for more than 10%.
+For the three months ended June 27, 2020, no single customer accounted for more than 10% of total revenues.
+For the six months ended June 27, 2020, one customer accounted for over 10% of total revenues.
+As of June 27, 2020, one customer accounted for over 10% of our accounts receivable, representing 16%.
+As of December 28, 2019, one customer accounted for more than 10% of our accounts receivable, representing 11%.